 In addition, we are subject to the provisions of Section 203 of the Delaware General Corporation Law regulating corporate takeovers.
 Section 203 generally prohibits us from engaging in a business combination with an interested stockholder subject to certain exceptions.

-Our management will have broad discretion in the use of the net proceeds from this offering and may not use them in a way which increases the value of your investment.
+Our management will have broad discretion in the use of the net proceeds from this offering and may not use them effectively.